-Improve your relationship with your adult children.
+Do you want to improve your relationship with your adult children?

 With the holidays and a new year and new decade approaching, this is a great time to begin working on some family relationship goals.
 Something that I hear quite often among my friends, is that now that their children are older – from older teens to those that are now adults and living on their own – their relationships with them have changed.

 They long for the days when the kids were small and life was simpler.
 Since no one can go back in time, the best that can be done is to evolve and work on strengthening the family from the current point in time, with grown adult children.